AstraZeneca-NGS/VarDictJava/Readme.md

     The variant frequency threshold to determine variant as good in case of non-monomer MSI.
 Default: 0.1
 - `--mfreq`
     The variant frequency threshold to determine variant as good in case of monomer MSI.
 Default: 0.25
+- `--fisher`
+    EXPERIMENTAL FEATURE: to exclude R script from the VarDict pipeline we added this option to calculate pvalue and oddratio from Fisher Test.
+    It will decrease time processing on big samples because R script uses slow `textConnection` function.
+   If you use this, do NOT run `teststrandbias.R` or `testsomatic.R` after Vardict, but use `var2vcf_valid.pl`
+    or `var2vcf_paired.pl` after VarDictJava as usual.
 ## Output columns
 ### Simple mode:
 1. Sample - sample name